 First, set up your pipeline by completing the following steps:

-- Add an Ubuntu action that zips all the files from the repository to this pipeline.
+Add the Local shell action that zips all the files from the repository to this pipeline:

 Upon completion of the Examine Filesystem pipeline the zipped file is placed in its filesystem.

 The file with the compressed repository can be downloaded:

 - From Buddy’s interface (Browse filesystem → Pick the file → Download)

 - Using the HTTP authorization (via a terminal, no need to log in to Buddy).